• Skip to primary navigation

 Vision

 We strive for preeminence among academic programs in ecology and conservation biology.
-Our faculty is dedicated to advancing interdisciplinary research and teaching, informing conservation and management solutions, and preparing students as future leaders that will solve complex environmental problems in Texas and across the world.
+Our faculty is dedicated to advancing interdisciplinary research and teaching, informing conservation and management solutions, and preparing students as future leaders who will solve complex environmental problems in Texas and across the world.

 Looking to the Future

 We are extremely optimistic about our future direction and purpose.
-We have developed a new, bold strategic plan and are committed to be the global flagship department in preparing the best leaders, educators, and communicators in the world.
+We have developed a new, bold strategic plan and are committed to being the global flagship department in preparing the best leaders, educators, and communicators in the world.
 We will accomplish this by ensuring a high-quality curriculum, mentoring students, delivering the best Extension programming, developing adult leaders, working with global partners for the co-creation of knowledge and the development of human capacity, and generating scholarship with societal impact.

 Department Newsletter